 Factory-built screen doors can be costly and complicated, with features such as pneumatic closure tubes, solid lower panels, locks, and sliding glass inserts.
 While these screen doors definitely have their advantages, a do-it-yourself screen door can be built along far more basic lines and for much cheaper.

-This simple screen door is made of one-by-two wood, metal brackets, and metal screen.
+This simple screen door is made of 1x2 wood, metal brackets, and a metal screen.
 Factory-built screen doors' screens are forced into a perimeter groove with plastic spline and a spline tool.
-For simplicity's sake, the screen on this do-it-yourself screen door is face-stapled to the back of the door.
+For simplicity's sake, the screen on this do-it-yourself door is face-stapled to the back of the door.
 The cut edge of the screen can be covered with black duct tape or it can be left as-is.

 Flat metal brackets join the five main pieces of the screen door.
 Brackets help you avoid dovetail or other specialized wood joints.
 With brackets, though, it can be more difficult to keep the door frame square.
 Have your square tool nearby and keep checking all areas of the frame for square.
 Continuous micro-adjustments ensure that you will end up with a true and square screen frame.

 You'll also want to construct the screen door on a perfectly flat surface.
 Any variations will be transferred to your screen door as you build it.
-A concrete slab, such as a garage floor in good condition is a suitable surface.
+A concrete slab, such as a garage floor in good condition, is a suitable surface.

 Equipment / Tools